parithoshpoojary/property-listing/README.md

 `PL (Property-Listing)` is an online web application that serves as a single platform for property buyers and sellers in India to discover properties of interest.

 ## Features
-The features of the property listing application are given below.

 **The following are the `functionalities` made available to the end user:**
 * Signup and Login into the website.